 - Child Care Grant: Residents going to school who have children 12 or younger could receive up to $3,000 per year per child.

-- MnSCU Two-Year Occupational Grant Pilot Program: MnSCU students preparing for high-demand careers can get their tuition and fees covered after federal and state grants have been applied.
+- MnSCU Two-Year Occupational Grant Pilot Program: MnSCU students preparing for careers in high-demand fields can get their tuition and some fees covered after federal and state grants have been applied.

 The state offers two grants for undergraduate students attending school in the state.
 Unlike grants in other states, they’re partly merit-based.